 - Is comfortable making all financial decisions related to the child and the child’s account

-- Is confident in his or her own ability to navigate the financial world (and if you aren’t, don’t worry — the best services provide financial learning features and tools to guide you when you’re unsure of what you should do)
+- Is confident in their own ability to navigate the financial world (and if you aren’t, don’t worry.
+The best services provide financial learning features and tools to guide you when you’re unsure of what you should do)

 Once your child hits the age of majority in your area, the savings or investment account will convert to an adult account and become theirs fully.